webmozart/json/README.md

 }
 ~~~

-Loading and dumping `ConfigFile` objects has become very simple now:
+Loading and dumping `ConfigFile` objects is very simple now:

 ~~~php
 $converter = new ConfigFileJsonConverter();